 What happens to the money in your retirement plan account when you switch jobs?
 That’s up to you.
 Typically, one of your options may be to take your savings in a single sum.
 Sounds like a bonus, right?
 Wrong.
-Here’s why you should think long and hard about cashing out your retirement savings.
+Learn about why you should put more thought into cashing out your retirement savings.

 Instead of cashing out, consider keeping your savings in a tax-deferred account.
 Here are the possible options: